CorVel Co. (NASDAQ:CRVL) Chairman V Gordon Clemons Sells 2,000 Shares

 - On Wednesday, October 23rd, V Gordon Clemons sold 2,000 shares of CorVel stock.
 The stock was sold at an average price of $76.78, for a total transaction of $153,560.00.

-CorVel (NASDAQ:CRVL) last released its earnings results on Tuesday, July 30th.
+CorVel (NASDAQ:CRVL) last announced its earnings results on Tuesday, July 30th.
 The business services provider reported $0.71 EPS for the quarter.
-The firm had revenue of $150.14 million for the quarter.
 CorVel had a net margin of 8.12% and a return on equity of 24.76%.
+The company had revenue of $150.14 million during the quarter.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Stanley Laman Group Ltd. increased its stake in CorVel by 1.4% during the 2nd quarter.
-Stanley Laman Group Ltd. now owns 10,508 shares of the business services provider’s stock valued at $914,000 after buying an additional 144 shares during the period.
-Strs Ohio increased its stake in CorVel by 2.3% during the 3rd quarter.
-Strs Ohio now owns 8,900 shares of the business services provider’s stock valued at $673,000 after buying an additional 200 shares during the period.
-Zurcher Kantonalbank Zurich Cantonalbank increased its stake in CorVel by 50.6% during the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 682 shares of the business services provider’s stock valued at $59,000 after buying an additional 229 shares during the period.
-Swiss National Bank boosted its position in shares of CorVel by 1.6% during the 2nd quarter.
-Swiss National Bank now owns 19,100 shares of the business services provider’s stock valued at $1,662,000 after purchasing an additional 300 shares in the last quarter.
-Finally, JPMorgan Chase & Co. boosted its position in shares of CorVel by 13.8% during the 2nd quarter.
-JPMorgan Chase & Co. now owns 2,477 shares of the business services provider’s stock valued at $209,000 after purchasing an additional 300 shares in the last quarter.
-47.89% of the stock is currently owned by hedge funds and other institutional investors.
+Several research analysts have commented on CRVL shares.
+BidaskClub cut shares of CorVel from a “buy” rating to a “hold” rating in a report on Wednesday, October 23rd.
+ValuEngine cut shares of CorVel from a “sell” rating to a “strong sell” rating in a report on Wednesday, October 2nd.

-Several research firms have commented on CRVL.
-ValuEngine cut shares of CorVel from a “sell” rating to a “strong sell” rating in a research note on Wednesday, October 2nd.
-BidaskClub cut shares of CorVel from a “buy” rating to a “hold” rating in a research note on Wednesday, October 23rd.
+Several institutional investors and hedge funds have recently made changes to their positions in the business.
+FMR LLC boosted its holdings in shares of CorVel by 92.6% during the first quarter.
+FMR LLC now owns 53,900 shares of the business services provider’s stock worth $3,516,000 after purchasing an additional 25,918 shares during the period.
+WINTON GROUP Ltd acquired a new stake in shares of CorVel during the second quarter worth approximately $852,000.
+Crossmark Global Holdings Inc. acquired a new stake in shares of CorVel during the second quarter worth approximately $227,000.
+Raymond James Trust N.A. acquired a new stake in shares of CorVel during the second quarter worth approximately $224,000.
+Finally, New York State Teachers Retirement System boosted its holdings in shares of CorVel by 14.1% during the second quarter.
+New York State Teachers Retirement System now owns 10,114 shares of the business services provider’s stock worth $880,000 after purchasing an additional 1,252 shares during the period.
+Institutional investors own 47.89% of the company’s stock.

 CorVel Company Profile